amandeepmittal/amanhimself.dev/src/content/blog/how-to-build-a-real-time-logo-detection-app-with-react-native-google-vision-api-and-crowdbotics.md

   ActivityIndicator,
   Button,
   FlatList,
-  Clipboard,
+  Clipboard
-} from "react-native";
+} from 'react-native';
-import { ImagePicker, Permissions } from "expo";
+import { ImagePicker, Permissions } from 'expo';
-import uuid from "uuid";
+import uuid from 'uuid';

-import Environment from "./src/config/environment";
+import Environment from './src/config/environment';
-import firebase from "./src/config/firebase";
+import firebase from './src/config/firebase';
 ```

 Next, inside the class component, define an initial state with three properties.